Skip to content

 Which pages should be fixed first?

-Usually your core service page, your strongest comparison or cost pages, and the proof pages that support them.
+Usually your core service page, your strongest comparison or pricing pages, and the proof pages that support them.
 Those are the pages most likely to win qualified search traffic first.

 What is the best first step?

-Usually an AI search readiness audit or a focused implementation pass.
+Usually an AI search readiness review or a focused implementation pass.
 That gives you a clear fix order before you spend time publishing more pages.

 AI Advisory Call Prep Guide — PDF cover